Heads Up: The Fed continues to raise rates — up 3% this year — making credit card debt even costlier.

 • It can help generate an accurate valuation of company assets.
 This may be important if a company needs to liquidate assets or it’s attempting to secure financing.
 Lenders can use the mark to market value of assets to determine whether a company has sufficient collateral to secure a loan.

 • It can help mitigate risk.
 If a value investor is looking for new companies to invest in, for example, having an accurate valuation is critical for avoiding value traps.
-Investors who rely on a fundamental approach can also take mark-to-market value into account when examining key financial ratios, such as price to earnings (P/E) or return on equity (ROE).
+Investors who rely on a fundamental approach can also use mark to market value when examining key financial ratios, such as price to earnings (P/E) or return on equity (ROE).

 • It may not be 100% accurate.
 Fair market value is determined based on what you expect someone to pay for an asset that you have to sell.
 That doesn’t necessarily guarantee you would get that amount if you were to sell the asset.